simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/ResearchKit.md

 leverages iPhone sensors and capabilities to track movement, take measurements, and record data.
 People can perform activities and generate data from anywhere.

-FILE AN ART REQUEST RADAR FOR A GORGEOUS HERO IMAGE HERE

 There are three customizable components that address common elements of research: *consent*, *surveys*, and *active tasks*.
 You can use these components as they are, build on them, and even create completely new components of your own.
 Whether your app is obtaining consent, giving instructions, or presenting a